TIBHannover/2018-07-09-FAIR-Data-and-Software/index.md

 ### Costs

-**Participation is free of charge**.
-However, participants need to organise and pay for travel and [accommodation](#when--where) themselves.
-This workshop is part of an ideas competition supported by the [Jülich Research Centre](http://www.fz-juelich.de/portal/EN/Home/), and part of a [grant by the German Federal Ministry of Education and Research (BMBF)](https://www.bildung-forschung.digital/de/ideenwettbewerb-zum-digitalen-wandel-in-der-wissenschaft-2007.html).
+**Participation was free of charge**.
+However, participants needed to organise and pay for travel and [accommodation](#when--where) themselves.
+This workshop was part of an ideas competition supported by the [Jülich Research Centre](http://www.fz-juelich.de/portal/EN/Home/), and part of a [grant by the German Federal Ministry of Education and Research (BMBF)](https://www.bildung-forschung.digital/de/ideenwettbewerb-zum-digitalen-wandel-in-der-wissenschaft-2007.html).

-### Food

-At the workshop, snacks and drinks (fruits, biscuits, tea, coffee, mineral water), as well as both a vegan and a non-vegan lunch on each of the five days will be provided (free of charge).
-Participants will need to obtain breakfasts and dinners outside of the TIB.
-Many cuisine options from bakeries to restaurants are located within walking distance.

 ### Requirements

-**Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.** They should have a few specific software packages installed (listed [below](#setup)).
-They are also required to abide by the Carpentries' [Code of Conduct]({{ site.swc_site }}/conduct.html).

-**Please note: This workshop focuses on the application** of the FAIR Principles on scientific data and software.
-Because it covers a variety of examples, it does require a basic knowledge of the tools listed in [the schedule](#schedule).
+**Please note: This workshop focussed on the application** of the FAIR Principles on scientific data and software.
+Because it covered a variety of examples, it did require a basic knowledge of the tools listed in [the schedule](#schedule).
 If you are interested in learning these basics, please consider applying for one of the (non-experimental) [Software](https://software-carpentry.org/workshops/) and [Data](http://www.datacarpentry.org/workshops-upcoming/) Carpentry workshops, or [work through](https://software-carpentry.org/lessons/) their [material](http://www.datacarpentry.org/lessons/) in a self-paced manner.

-### Accessibility

-We try to make this workshop as accessible to everybody as possible.
-If we can help you in any way, please
-[get in touch](#contact) and we will attempt to provide.
-We will prepare the venue to be **wheelchair-accessible upon request**.

-### Recordings
+### Recordings & Workshop Material

-Lectures will be recorded and published on the [TIB AV-Portal](https://av.tib.eu/).
+Lectures were recorded and will be published on the [TIB AV-Portal](https://av.tib.eu/).
-Discussion sessions will not be recorded.
+Slides are already available at the [TIB's NextCloud](https://tib.eu/cloud/s/tXSt3j7Bg3ySdXY).
+Miscellaneous resources can also be found hyperlinked in the schedule.

 ### Contact

-If you have any questions, please don't hesitate to email us: [{{page.email}}](mailto:{{page.email}}).
+If you have any questions, please don't hesitate to [open an issue](https://github.com/TIBHannover/2018-07-09-FAIR-Data-and-Software/issues/).

 ---

 <h2 id="schedule">Schedule</h2>

-We will approximately focus on one topic / principle per day, introducing its reasoning, benefits, and (differing and/or shared) implications for *proper research data/software management/development* together with the learners.
-We'll follow-up the theory-leaning introductions in the mornings with discussions and live-coding sessions, using some (Software & Data) Carpentry materials to illustrate and practice a principle's implementation in the [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics) disciplines ("[MINT-Fächer](https://de.wikipedia.org/wiki/MINT-F%C3%A4cher)").
+We approximately focussed on one topic / principle per day, introducing its reasoning, benefits, and (differing and/or shared) implications for *proper research data/software management/development* together with the learners.
+We followed-up the theory-leaning introductions in the mornings with discussions and live-coding sessions, using some (Software & Data) Carpentry materials to illustrate and practice a principle's implementation in the [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics) disciplines ("[MINT-Fächer](https://de.wikipedia.org/wiki/MINT-F%C3%A4cher)").
-Regardless of discipline, learners are encouraged to **bring** questions about their **own data and source code**.
-We will be happy to answer your questions about these during the week.
+Regardless of discipline, learners were encouraged to **bring** questions about their **own data and source code**, which we tried to answer during the week.

-After the workshop, the session titles here will be hyperlinked to the lesson material for documentation purposes.

 {% include schedule.html %}

 ### Collaborative Notes

-We will use this <a href="{{page.collaborative_notes}}">collaborative document</a> for chatting, taking notes, and sharing URLs and bits of code.

 ---